-Now, she has a flair for the dramatic — after all, who could hate someone so modest, good-looking, and brimming with cheer? — but she’s familiar with the mildly indignant, protective instinct of this Scotland nation.
-The older crowd in Britain quite like their Queenie.
+Now, she has a flair for the dramatic — after all, who could hate someone so modest, good-looking, and brimming with cheer? — but she’s familiar with the mildly indignant, protective instinct of Britain.
+The older crowd here quite like their Queenie.
 For them, she represents something fundamentally English, something timeless and dignified and expressed best through the medium of imposing gilt-framed portraits.
 She is reserved, stately and a living testament to aging gracefully — the exact opposite of Boris Johnson.
-To quote the Beatles, “Her Majesty is a pretty nice girl / But she doesn’t have a lot to say.”

 The only thing I can do when I encounter these wealthy, semi-senile, royalist septuagenarians is smile and nod, because it’s exactly what I expect from them given their background.
 It’s useless trying to argue with them, just like it’s useless trying to dissuade my white friends’ grandmothers from affectionately calling me “one of the good ones.”
 They’ve been set for decades in antiquated, class-driven prejudices, and they’ll soon shuffle off this mortal coil anyway, so why waste my breath?

 But what surprises me is the attitude of my British classmates and friends, my own generation of opinionated left-leaners.
 They shrug.
 The royalty, they point out, have no executive power, but they’re important figureheads.
 The Queen is famously apolitical, the monarchy is involved in charity and they rake in tourism money, not to mention their important place in British history and national identity.
 Queen Lizzie is seen as an adorable old woman with a train of corgis, and the younger generation of royals are treated with the same adoration as beloved celebrities in America and Canada.